KaniewskiSoftware/movies-browser-ts-rq/README.md

 Upcoming tasks and goals include:

+1. Enhance the data fetching process by implementing the built-in prefetch utility from React Query to prefetch the next page.
+However, there are some challenges in preserving the current error handling approach while integrating this feature.
+The goal is to find a suitable solution that maintains the current error handling scheme.
-1. Write comprehensive Jest tests for the codebase to ensure its reliability and maintainability
+2. Write comprehensive Jest tests for the codebase to ensure its reliability and maintainability
-2. Continuously identify and fix bugs to ensure a smooth and reliable user experience
+3. Continuously identify and fix bugs to ensure a smooth and reliable user experience

 By accomplishing these goals, the project will continue to evolve and provide a robust, maintainable, and user-friendly experience.